Winner of the 2013 Lenore Marshall Poetry Prize

-Winner of 2013 Wheatley Book Award in Poetry
+Winner of the 2013 Wheatley Book Award in Poetry

 In her newest collection, National Book Award finalist Patricia Smith explores the second wave of the Great Migration.
 From her parents’ move from the South to Chicago to being raised as an “up North” child under the spell of Motown music, she captures the rampant romanticism of waiting and hoping and the dogged disappointment and damage of living under a delusion.
 Shifting from spoken word to free verse to traditional forms, she reveals “that soul beneath the vinyl.”